 A strip of fine sandpaper to smooth any cut edges required.

 A hole punch

-Paint (otional): Choose a paint that bonds well with smooth metal; the best I’ve found is the touch-up colors for cars; fingernail polish might work as well.
+Paint (optional): Choose a paint that bonds well with smooth metal; the best I’ve found is the touch-up colours for cars; fingernail polish might work as well.
 Acrylic paint does not stick well to the smooth surface.